DarthDobber/Folderize/README.md

   * "location_of_python_3_executable" "location_of_folderize_script" %1

  Now you should be able to right click any file and easily move it into a folder of its own.

+Additionally, the script logs it's actions so that you can undo anything you happen to do by accident.
+By default the log location is set to "C:\Scripts\folderize.log" but you can change it to whatever you like.